Trader Reputation & Faction Alignment

 - Between −499 and +499 means you’re Neutral (independent, no faction affiliation).

 Unlike Trader Reputation, Faction Alignment does not decay over time.
-Where you stand today is where you stand until combat changes it.
+Where you stand today is where you stand until your actions change it — or the season resets it to 0.

 Faction Membership